 - Avoid getting geo-blocked from websites

-- Get remote U.S. work while living abroad
+- Get remote work while living abroad

 I personally use and recommend NordVPN because it has the highest connection speeds, access to thousands of servers, and is simple to use with many great features.